BenjaminPaap/WP-AutoSharePost/readme.txt

  - ADDED: Option to create a new album with every shared picture.
 Be carefull with this option because I don't know what facebook will do if you create many albums.
 This is an option to prevent facebook cumulating your pictures.
+ - FIX: Icons in post will only show up, if post was really shared on this social network.
+Before both icons were shown if the post was shared on any network.

 = 0.2.1 =